(7/6/98)

 story with no plot and no character growth.
 His plan is developmental—line

-upon line, step by step,
+upon line, step by step, grace for grace.

-"So if you have problems in
+"So if you have problems in your

-your life, don't assume there
+life, don't assume there is

-very core of life's purpose.
-As
+core of life's purpose.
+As we

-make us wiser, stronger.
-(See
+us wiser, stronger.
+(See Ether

-Ether 12:27.)
-If
+12:27.)
+If you're

-weaknesses, that just might mean you're
+seeing more of your weaknesses, that just might mean you're

 moving